gerwout/LimitsMiddleware/README.md

 #### Using

 Configuration values can be supplied as constants or with a delegate.
 The latter allows you to change the values at runtime.
 Use which ever you see fit.
-This code assumes you have the above `AppBuilderExtensions` class in your application.
+This code assumes you have installed 'LimitsMiddleware.OwinAppBuilder'

 ```csharp